jscs-dev/node-jscs/README.md

 Disallows sticking unary operators to the left.

-Type: `Array`
+Type: `Array` or `Boolean`

-Values: Array of quoted operators or true to require space before postfix for all unary operators (i.e. increment/decrement operators)
+Values: Array of quoted operators or `true` to require space before postfix for all unary operators (i.e. increment/decrement operators)

 #### Example